Cerebras: History

 In August 2022, Cerebras was honored by the Computer History Museum in Mountain View, California.
 The museum added to its permanent collection and unveiled a new display featuring the WSE-2—the biggest computer chip made so far—marking an "epochal" achievement in the history of fabricating transistors as an integrated part.

-In August 2022, Cerebras announced the opening of a new office in Bangalore, India.
+Cerebras was named to the Forbes AI 50 in April 2024 and the TIME 100 Most Influential Companies list in May 2024.

+Cerebras filed its prospectus for initial public offering (IPO) in September 2024, with the intention of listing on the Nasdaq exchange under the ticker 'CBRS'.
+The prospectus indicated that most of its revenue at the time came from Emirati AI holding company G42.
+A week after the filing, it was reported that the Committee on Foreign Investment in the United States was reviewing G42's investment into the company, leading to a potential delay in its IPO.
+In a May 2025 interview, CEO Andrew Feldman said the company had obtained clearance from a U.S. committee to sell shares to G42 and he hoped that Cerebras would go public in 2025.

+In late September 2025, the company announced it raised $1.1 billion in a new funding round (Series G) that has valued Cerebras at $8.1 billion.
+In October 2025, the company filed to withdraw its IPO registration.
+Co-founder and CEO Andrew Feldman said in an interview that Cerebras still intends to go public.

 Technology

-The Cerebras Wafer Scale Engine (WSE) is a single, wafer-scale integrated circuit processor that includes compute, memory, and interconnect fabric.
-Scheduling uses a dataflow architecture.

-The WSE-1 powers the Cerebras CS-1, the firm's first-generation AI computer.
+The Cerebras Wafer Scale Engine (WSE) is a single, wafer-scale integrated processor that includes compute, memory and interconnect fabric.
+The WSE-1 powers the Cerebras CS-1, Cerebras’ first-generation AI computer.
 It is a 19-inch rack-mounted appliance designed for AI training and inference workloads in a datacenter.
-The CS-1 includes one WSE primary processor with 400,000 processing cores, and twelve 100 Gigabit Ethernet connections for data input/output.
+The CS-1 includes a single WSE primary processor with 400,000 processing cores, as well as twelve 100 Gigabit Ethernet connections to move data in and out.
 The WSE-1 has 1.2 trillion transistors, 400,000 compute cores and 18 gigabytes of memory.